ShiyuSky/Algorithms/README.md

 Each sorting algorithms has its beauty.
 No matter how bad its average or worst case time complexity are, they are still useful in practice.

+**Radixsort**:

+The lower bound for comparison-based algos is Omega(nlogn).
+Radix sort improves counting sort, which is a linear time sorting algo that sort in O(n+k) if numbers range from 1 to k, by using counting sort as a subroutine, to achieve better performance when numbers have a larger range.
+However, it is worse than quicksort in many situations for reasons.
+It has a large hidden constant factor in the asymptotic runtime.
+Also, counting sort, as a subroutine, takes extra space to operate.

 **Heapsort**:

 Heapsort consists of two steps: build the heap and extract the root from the heap n times.
 Time complexity of the former step is O(n), and latter step is O(nlogn).
 Heapsort performs worse than quicksort and mergesort in practice, but the heap structure itself has many applications.